 If I have to be pinned down on the Western left-right scale then I am extreme right, but not as extreme right as the Communist Party of China.
 No, this is not a typo: the CPC is far right, conservative and nationalist in many ways.
 And social-democratic in other respects.

 The left-right scale for classifying political positions is obsolete, by the way.
 Today, the main contradictions in our society are no longer the old left-right divisions, but the divisions between the haves and the have-nots.
-The big gap is now between those who hold the power of politics and the media and those who have to endure it all.
+The big gap is now between those who hold the power of politics & media and those who have to endure it all.

 I despise libertarians and progressives of all kinds and opinions, especially those who want to push through American socially disruptive opinions here in Western Europe.